nathancarllopez/Hyperbolic-Paint/README.md

 To do:

-- Make center of rotation draggable while animation is running
+- Make the axis of translation draggable while animation is running

-- Add translations along an axis
+- (Optional) Repackage center of rotation and axis of translation for organizational purposes and DRY

 Next steps: